Home » Koh Chang » Koh Chang Beaches

 Restaurants and Nightlife

-Bang Bao is known for its seafood restaurants (Ruan Thai, Chow Lay) but there are other cheap diners too as well as a couple of coffee shops (Delight, Lazy Hour).
+Bang Bao is known for its seafood restaurants (Ruan Thai, Chow Lay and the tiny Nong Yim) but there are other cheap diners too (U Khao U Nam) as well as a few cafes (Delight, Lazy Hour, Pipin).

 Nightlife is non-existent with the exception of Rasta View and its gorgeous views out over the bay.